Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Vector-Valued Nash Games as Vector Optimization

-Under the shared constraint setting (i.e., $\bbx=\bbx_i = \bbx_j$ for every pair of two players $i,j$), the subset relations in Corollary~\ref{cor:nash-vector} turn into equalities as $\overline\bbx = \underline\bbx = \bigcap_{i = 1}^N \bbx_i=\bbx$.
-Thus, the obtained result gives an equivalent characterization of the set of all shared constraint Nash equilibria of a vector-valued game as the Pareto optimal points of the vector optimization problem~\eqref{eq:vop-vector}, which is in total analogy to the real-valued case of Theorem~\ref{thm:nash-shared}. \begin{corollary} Consider the vector-valued non-cooperative game~\eqref{eq:game-vector} with shared constraints $\bbx=\bbx_i$ for all $i=1,...,N$.
-The strategy $x^*$ is a Nash equilibrium of this game if and only if it is a minimizer of~\eqref{eq:vop-vector}, i.e.,
+\begin{remark} \begin{enumerate} \item The proof is in total analogy to the proof of Corollary~\ref{cor:intersec_gen} by just replacing the cones with the ones defined in~\eqref{eq:Ci-vector}. \item Under the shared constraint setting (i.e., $\bbx=\bbx_i = \bbx_j$ for every pair of two players $i,j$), the set of all Nash equilibria in Corollary~\ref{cor:nash-vector} can be reformulated as the single vector optimization problem~\eqref{eq:vop-vector} through an application of Lemma~\ref{lemma:decomposition}.
+Thus, the obtained result gives an equivalent characterization of the set of all shared constraint Nash equilibria of a vector-valued game as the Pareto optimal points of the vector optimization problem~\eqref{eq:vop-vector} with cone $C$ as given in~\eqref{eq:C-vector}, which is in total analogy to the real-valued case of Theorem~\ref{thm:nash-shared}. \item Theorem~\ref{thm:nash-generalized} and Corollary~\ref{Cor:Nashii} hold in exactly the same formulation also for vector-valued games, only replacing the cones with the ones defined in~\eqref{eq:C-vector} and~\eqref{eq:Ci-vector}. \end{enumerate} \end{remark}